-Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.0% of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is .65% of pay.
+Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
+Section 1575.203 establishes the active employee's rate which is 0.75% of pay.
 Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
-The following table shows contributions to the TRS-Care plan by type of contributor.
+The table on the next page shows contributions to the TRS-Care plan by type of contributor.